In this article:

 Caution: Honey may contain bacteria that can cause infantile botulism.
 Therefore, children below 1 year of age should not be given honey.
 (6)

-Ginger, a common ingredient in most kitchens, is loaded with anti-inflammatory and antitussive (cough-suppressant) properties that help relieve cough.
+Ginger, a common ingredient in most kitchens, is loaded with anti-inflammatory and antitussive (cough suppressant) properties that help relieve a cough.
 Ginger can also enhance the immune system and, thus, aid in a quick recovery.
 (7)